fdom-93/docker-utils-ext/README.md

 - Search Python libs on Private Pypyserver

 Through LokoAI you can also open Docker Utils Dashboard, where you have a GUI that you can navigate to manually monitoring all the containers, show their logs, and much more..

+# INSTALLATION
+First of all, you need to copy your ~/.docker/config.json file inside loko folder, using this simple command as it is:
+'''sh
+sudo mkdir -p /var/opt/loko/docker-utils-ext && sudo cp /home/$USER/.docker/config.json /var/opt/loko/docker-utils-ext
+'''
+Than, you can import this project inside Loko and run it 😎

 For more info:
 - [Livetech Github]